Pop Archives

 On High Voltage, the first Australian album by AC/DC, the world-dominating hard rock band formed in Sydney in 1973 by Malcolm and Angus Young, brothers of The Easybeats’ George Young.
 High Voltage and the next four AC/DC albums were produced by George Young with fellow Easybeat Harry Vanda (see Friday On My Mind).

-By the time of the album’s Australian release in February 1975, the band’s line-up included lead singer Bon Scott, drummer Phil Rudd and bassist Mike Evans, although Rudd and Evans did not join in time for the November 1974 sessions for High Voltage (see band chronology at AC-DC.net).
+By the time of the album’s Australian release in February 1975, the band’s line-up included lead singer Bon Scott, drummer Phil Rudd and bassist Mike Evans, although Rudd and Evans did not join in time for the November 1974 sessions for High Voltage (see band chronology, archived from AC-DC.net).

 Outside Australia, High Voltage (1976) was a different album, with tracks from the Australian High Voltage (1975) and from the second Australian album, TNT (1975).
 It did not include Baby Please Don’t Go, later released on 74 Jailbreak (1984) along with four other early Australian tracks.